 Visual Artist & Arts Administrator

 Glenna is an artist, educator, and arts administrator, dedicated to the arts, young people, and communities.
 She received her BA in Art from UCLA and her MA in Art from the University of New Mexico.
-She is currently the Wallis Annenberg Artistic Director of the California Institute of the Arts Community Arts Partnership (CAP) program and has been with CAP since 1991.
-Before CalArts, she directed community art centers for the City of LA, Dept. of Cultural Affairs for 14 years.
-She has painted over 75 community murals throughout LA, the majority of which are collaborations with youth and their communities.
+For twenty-eight years, she was the Wallis Annenberg Director of the California Institute of the Arts Community Arts Partnership (CAP) program.
+Before working at CalArts, she directed several community arts centers for the City of Los Angeles Department of Cultural Affairs, for fourteen years.
+She has painted over 75 community murals throughout Los Angeles County, the majority of which are collaborations with youth and their communities.
 As a teaching artist, she has taught in public schools, in museums, in after-school mental health programs, and with incarcerated youth in juvenile detention centers and probation camps since 1985.
-She was commissioned by the Olympic Organizing Committee to paint a mural on the freeway in downtown Los Angeles for the 1984 Olympic Arts Festival.
+She was commissioned by the Olympic Organizing Committee to paint a large mural on the freeway in downtown Los Angeles for the 1984 Olympic Arts festival.
 Glenna has exhibited her work at the Los Angeles County Museum of Art, the Laguna Art Museum, Anchorage Museum of Art and History, among other venues.